Corporate branding is just as important for start-ups and SMEs as it is for larger companies.

 Your corporate branding should be a visual representation of your brand values and whatever it is you stand for as a business.

 There is no magic formula or model for this.
 It needs to be something that is relevant to your audiences but also differentiated; something visionary but credible to who you are and also accountable.

-Managing corporate branding
+How to manage corporate branding

 Inconsistency in branding can be confusing for audiences and generally creates an unprofessional impression that’s damaging to your reputation.

-As branding elements are used in the course of everyday business, it’s helpful to have some guidelines in place to make sure the identity is being used and promoted in the correct way.
+As branding elements are used in the course of everyday business, it’s helpful to have guidelines in place to make sure the identity is being used and promoted in the correct way.